 Final Decision-Maker Employment Committee

-Lead Head of Service/Lead Director Head of HR Shared Services
+Lead Head of Service/Lead Director Stephen McGinnes, Mid Kent Services Director

 Lead Officer and Report Author Bal Sandher, Head of HR Shared Services

 Classification Public

 Wards affected No wards

 Executive Summary

 The Council has had a Workforce Strategy since 2008 and this has been reviewed and developed as the priorities and environment has changed.
 The most recent version covers the period 2016 - 2020 and was agreed at the Policy and Resources Committee 29 June 2016.
 As part of the approval the P&R Committee requested that the Employment Committee should receive progress updates twice per year.